 - 223. For the reasons outlined above, the Interveners answer question F3 as follows: - (a) Caribbean States suffer particularly from the effects of climate change.
 The scientific evidence is clear that climate change poses a real, significant, and imminent risk to human life and the Earth's environment and ecosystems of the Earth as a whole. - (b) Climate-related displacement is driven by the adverse effects of climate change.
 Climate displacement in the Caribbean, particularly in Haiti, is on the rise.
-The threat and the realities of displacement pose a particular and heightened threat to the rights of vulnerable groups. - (c) In addition, as with all forms of loss and damage, States are under an obligation to prevent and remedy the effects of climate displacement, including through adopting climate mitigation and adaptation measures.
-Those measures should be targeted at building resilience to, and preventing further, climate change and climate displacement. - (d) States are under procedural obligations to secure access to information, participation in decision-making, and access to justice.
-Securing these procedural obligations will allow States to prevent, mitigate, and respond appropriately to climate displacement. - (e) In discharging their substantive and procedural obligations, States must also have regard to the principle of non-discrimination.
-The principle of non-discrimination may require, in some circumstances, States to modify or adopt supplementary mitigation and adaption policies, in recognition of the specific group disadvantage and substantive inequality suffered by groups.
-This includes Indigenous and tribal groups, people of African Descent, women, children, people with disabilities, and of the loss and damage fund (per UN, Report of the Special Rapporteur, "The Promotion and Protection of Human Rights in the Context of Climate Change", A/HRC/53/34, 18 April 2023, §§70-71).
+The threat and the realities of displacement pose a particular and heightened threat to the rights of vulnerable groups. - (c) In addition, as with all forms of loss and damage, States are under an obligation to prevent and remedy the effects of climate displacement including through adopting climate mitigation and adaptation measures.
+Those measures should be targeted at building resilience to and preventing further climate change and climate displacement. - (d) States are under procedural obligations to secure access to information, participation in decision-making, and access to justice.
+Securing these procedural obligations will allow States to prevent, mitigate, or respond appropriately to climate displacement. - (e) In discharging their substantive and procedural obligations, States must also have regard to the principle of non-discrimination.
+The principle of non-discrimination may require, in some circumstances, States to modify or adopt supplementary mitigation and adaption policies, in recognition of the specific group disadvantage and